christiangda/ansible-playground/README.md

 pip install ansible
 ```

-As I mentioned before you have five VMs to play for (centos6, centos7, ubuntu1804, ubuntu1810 and amzn2), so
+As I mentioned before you have five VMs to play for (centos6, centos7, ubuntu1804, ubuntu1810, amzn2, etc), so
 you can startup altogether or only one, two or three if you prefer

 If you want to startup only one